 Today’s post was posted on my Facebook page so many may have seen it, for those that have not then here it is.

-I was at my local bookstore recently and saw plenty of titles about relaxation, this took me to thinking about certain websites that promote relaxation when feeling anxious.
+I was at my local bookstore recently and saw plenty of titles about relaxation, this took me to think about certain websites that promote relaxation when feeling anxious.
 Not that I think there is anything wrong with promoting relaxation, I swim, walk and run because I not only enjoy it, but also believe that exercise and the outdoors is a great stress buster.

 I used to be a searcher when I felt anxious, by this I mean I would search for ways to ease it, make it go away, my reaction to anxiety was, ‘This is bad, so it must be fixed’ so each time anxiety was seen as the enemy, the horrible thing that had ruined my life and must be eliminated.
 I would read book after book, search around the internet, look through the yellow pages for someone who could make this horrid thing go away, my life was consumed by finding the secret to making it go away.

 But wait, why did I always feel worse when I reacted to anxiety?
 Why did trying to find a way out always make me feel worse?
 This is because I was entering a cycle.
 I would feel a rush of anxiety either mentally or physically and fight to feel right instead of letting myself naturally come out of it.
 By trying to relax or talk your way out, you are trying to force something, you cannot force yourself out of anything, it’s like trying to force yourself to be happy, force yourself to sleep, you cannot.